What is Dematerialisation of Shares - Meaning, Process & Advantages

 - Once the request is approved by the company, your physical form of the share will be destroyed and a confirmation will be sent to the depository.

-- The depository will confirm the dematerialisation process.
+- The depository will confirm the dematerialization process.
 Once the process is completed, all your physical shares will be converted into electronic form.

-- This process can take anywhere from 15 to 30 days after the dematerialisation request has been submitted.
+- This process can take anywhere from 15 to 30 days after the dematerialization request has been submitted.

-An ISIN (International Securities Identification Numbering) is a standardised global number format, assigned to uniquely identify any tradable financial asset like stocks, bonds, futures and options.
+An ISIN (International Securities Identification Numbering) is a standardized global number format, assigned to uniquely identify any tradable financial asset like stocks, bonds, futures, and options.

 The Benefits of Dematerialisation